The following is a lightly edited transcript.

-Okay.
-Those are my answers about what Christianity teaches and is in order to undo the destruction of those four destructive obstacles. to our everlasting and maximum pleasure.
+Those are four destructive obstacles to our everlasting and maximum pleasure.
 Wrath of God.
 Suffering.
 Deceitful pleasures.
 And death.
 Christianity has an answer for those four obstacles.

 I’ve spoken on this theme, which is my favorite theme to talk about all over the country and I know the kind of objections that Christians raise to this.
 I mean when I talk like this Christians get bent out of shape because they don’t think that’s what they learned what is really teaching.
 And so I have to defend this to Christians.
 And I would guess that unbelievers who know about Christianity would have some of the same objections that those Christians do because they are learning their Christianity from Christians who have a misconception of Christianity.

 So let me just tell you what some of those objections are and what I say to those folks.
 Maybe there are some of you who are Christian and who don’t like this way of talking about Christianity.
 First objection.
 Well I hear you talking.
 But I can’t believe the Bible really teaches that you should pursue your pleasure.
 Because you see the implication of what I am saying is if God and Christ and Christianity are all designed to pursue the maximization of my pleasure in God which magnifies him, then I should pursue it.